Paco Plaza: Career

 Although he is best known as a director, he is also a screenwriter, producer, editor and even was a costume designer on one occasion for Tropismos (1995), his first short film and with which he made his debut as a director.

-Paco is known in Spanish cinema and abroad for the creation of the trilogy REC (2007).
+Plaza is known in Spanish cinema and abroad for the creation of the trilogy REC (2007).
 A year after the release of the first film, American director John Erick Dowdle made an adaptation of the Paco Plaza film, under the name of Quarantine (2008).
 The trilogy REC has accumulated a total of 26 awards and 17 nominations in numerous film festivals.

+On 23 July 2025, Variety revealed that Plaza was among the filmmakers who directed a segment for V/H/S/Halloween, Shudder's 8th instalment in their horror anthology V/H/S franchise.
+The film was released in October 2025.